scionproto/scion/doc/dev/run.rst

    Terminate this run of the local SCION topology.

-.. option:: run_monitoring
+.. option:: start-monitoring

    Start the monitoring services (jaeger and prometheus).

-.. option:: stop_monitoring
+.. option:: stop-monitoring

    Stop the monitoring services.